Self-guided Approximate Linear Programs: Guided Feature-based Approximate Linear Programs

-Studying the quality of the sequence of FGLP VFAs generated by Algorithm \ref{alg:sampledBasesALP} is challenging because consecutive VFAs in this sequence are coupled by the self-guiding ALP constraints \eqref{FALPConst2}.
-Given a VFA $V\big(s;\coefSGVecK{N}\big)$ generated by solving FGLP$\programIndex{N}$, we analyze the number of additional samples $H$ that would be needed to compute a VFA $V\big(s;\coefSGVecK{N + H}\big)$ that is ``close'' to $V^*(s)$, is feasible to constraints \eqref{FALPConst1}, and is near-feasible to constraints \eqref{FALPConst2}.

-The techniques used to obtain a sampling bound for FALP$\programIndex{N}$ in Theorem \ref{prop:ALP} (understandably) do not factor in the effect of $V\big(s;\coefSGVecK{N}\big)$ (please see Online Supplement \S\ref{ec:sec:Analyzing an FALP-based Sampling Bound for FGLP} for details) and thus do not provide a useful lower bound on $H$ for FGLP of the type described above.
-We therefore develop a new projection-based analysis to bound $H$.
-Before delving into details, we provide an informal description of the key idea underlying our analysis, which may be of independent interest in machine learning and optimization.
-Consider the set of functions spanned by an intercept plus a linear combination of $N$ random basis functions in set $\Phi_N := \{\varphi(\cdot;\theta_1), \varphi(\cdot;\theta_2),\ldots, \varphi(\cdot;\theta_N)\}$:
+Studying the quality of the sequence of VFAs generated by Algorithm \ref{alg:self-guide-FALP} is challenging because consecutive VFAs in this sequence are coupled by the guiding constraints \eqref{FALPConst2}.
+Given the VFA $V\big(\coefSGVecK{N}\big)$ generated by solving \FGLPprog{N}, we bound the $\infty$-norm error of a VFA $V\big(\simpleVecK{N + H}\big)$ that is constructed with $H$ additional random basis functions, is feasible to constraints \eqref{FALPConst1}, and near feasible to \eqref{FALPConst2}.
+The techniques used to obtain a sampling bound for \FALPprog{N} in Theorem \ref{prop:ALP} (understandably) do not factor in the effect of $V\big(s;\coefSGVecK{N}\big)$ and, thus, do not provide a useful error bound of the type we require here (please see Online Supplement \S\ref{ec:sec:Analyzing an FALP-based Sampling Bound for FGLP} for details).
+Therefore, we develop a new projection-based analysis.